XNNgithub/Diamond-Price-Modelling/README.md

 ## Correlation Analysis
-Pearson correlation and Seaborn heatmap are used to analyse the relationships between numerical features.
+Pearson correlation and heatmap are used to analyse the relationships between numerical features.

 ### Pearson correlation